About Old Cairo

 Al Muizz Street is also among the very popular streets in Old Cairo, Egypt.
 It is named after al-Muizz li-Din Allah, the Fatimid Caliph and the founder of the Fatimid Dynasty in Egypt.
 The street is listed on the UNESCO World Heritage List for its historical value.

-The following are also important, famous streets forming the Old Cairo, Egypt district:
+The following are also important, famous streets forming the Old City Cairo, Egypt district:

 - Alfy Street